denglab/tree_time_signal/README.md

 # Usage
-scan a phylogenetic tree and find subtrees with strong temporal siganls
+Scan a phylogenetic tree and find subtrees with strong temporal siganls

-# input
+# Input
-a rooted phylogenetic tree
+A rooted phylogenetic tree

+# Output
+Subtrees with strong time signals

-# parameters
+# Parameters
 size indicates the minimum number of leaves within a internal node;

 threshold indicates the minimum squared coefficient (R2) of either the Spearman's or the Pearson's correlation;